Fundament-Software/scopes/doc/docs/module-testing.md

 *type*{.property} `One`{.descname} [](#scopes.type.One "Permalink to this definition"){.headerlink} {#scopes.type.One}

-:   this type is used for discovering leaks and double frees.
-It holds an integer
+:   This type is used for discovering leaks and double frees.
+It holds an
-    value as well as a pointer to a single reference on the heap which is 1 as long as the object exists, otherwise 0.
+    integer value as well as a pointer to a single reference on the heap which is 1 as long as the object exists, otherwise 0.
 The refcount is leaked in order to not cause segfaults when a double free occurs.

     In addition, a global refcounter is updated which can be checked for balance.

     *inline*{.property} `__!=`{.descname} (*&ensp;cls T&ensp;*)[](#scopes.One.inline.__!= "Permalink to this definition"){.headerlink} {#scopes.One.inline.__!=}